 For guests there is a payment option for using your mobile phone.

 You must have a valid campus parking permit and pay the appropriate charging fee to park in these spaces.
-A pay station is located is located in Lot N or by the north elevator in the parking structure.
+A pay station is located in Lot N or by the north elevator in the parking structure.

 For more information please contact Parking and Commuter Services at 760-750-7500

 This pass is good for the SPRINTER and BREEZE system in North County.
 A valid CSUSM ID and enrollment/employment eligibility is required.
 EFFECTIVE JULY 2018 - The Monthly College Transit Pass will be $40, providing a $19 savings off the regular price of $59.